Abduction of Russian diplomats in Iraq: Aftermath

 On June 28, Russian President Vladimir Putin ordered Russian security services to locate and kill those responsible for the kidnapping and execution of the diplomats.
 Nikolai Patrushev, the head of the Federal Security Service (FSB), the successor organisation of the KGB, noted that the order would be carried out regardless of the "time and effort" required.

 A similar order was believed to have been issued against Zelimkhan Yandarbiyev, the one-time acting president of the former Chechen Republic of Ichkeria.
 Yandarbiyev was killed by a bomb in Doha, Qatar in February 2004.

 However, Aleksandr Goltz, a Russian military expert, questioned the ability of Russian intelligence agencies to carry out the assassination order in a country mired in civil war.

 One of the kidnappers of the Russian diplomats was captured in December 2006.
 He admitted his involvement in the incident and is believed to have personally beheaded two of the diplomats.
-Another kidnapper was killed in October 2008.
+Another kidnapper was killed in a firefight with the U.S. military in October 2008.
 He is believed to have personally shot one of the hostages.
-Another kidnapper was sentenced to death in May 2010.
+Another kidnapper was captured and sentenced to death by the Iraqi government in May 2010.

 The bodies of the four diplomats were found in 2012.